-Remote measurement means a system which, regardless of visibility, light and weather conditions, can discover and map the position, area, quantity and properties of acute pollution.
+Monitoring comprises a system for detection and mapping of acute pollution (remote measuring system).
+The remote measuring system shall, to the greatest extent regardless of visibility, light and weather conditions, discover (detect) and map the position, area, quantity and properties of acute pollution.